Grin & Bear It

-Grin & Bear It is The Ruts' 1980 second album and features a compilation of singles, B-sides and live performances recorded at London's Marquee Club.
-The cover artwork was by Oliver Howard.
+Grin & Bear It is The Ruts' 1980 second album and features a compilation of singles, B-sides and live performances recorded for French TV show ‘Chorus’.The cover artwork was by Oliver Howard.

-"In a Rut"/"H Eyes" was the first single recorded at Fairdeal 8-track studio in Hayes in May 1978.
-Originally to be released as an EP with a considerably slower version of "Society" on Misty in Roots’ own label People Unite.
+"In a Rut" and "H Eyes" were from the Ruts' first single which was recorded at Fairdeal 8-track studio in Hayes in May 1978.
+Originally, this was to be released as an EP with a considerably slower version of "Society" on Misty in Roots' own label People Unite.

-"Love in Vain" was the B-side of "Staring at the Rude Boys", and it was produced and engineered (for Dukeslodge Enterprises) at Air and Townhouse Studios, February 1980.
+"Staring at the Rude Boys" and its B-side, "Love in Vain", were produced and engineered (for Dukeslodge Enterprises) at Air and Townhouse Studios, February 1980.
 Brass was added later.